-Achieving better work-life balance is a common resolution, no matter what line of work you’re in.
+No matter what line of work you’re in, achieving better work-life balance is a common goal.
 A survey done by the Globe and Mail of more than 2,700 of their readers found that work was the biggest stressor for Canadians in 2014, beating out categories like family, money, and love life.
 A Globe survey with 7,300 respondents found that more than half of workers were overwhelmed trying to balance the demands of work with their personal lives.

-So it’s not all that surprising that when New Year’s comes around, people try to remedy their imbalances.
-But as you may already know, keeping your resolutions is harder than it may seem.
+So it’s not all that surprising that people try to remedy their imbalances.
+But as you may already know, achieving work-life balance can be harder than it may seem.
 After months, weeks, or even days, people begin to fall back into old habits.

 To help with that, we’ve found five apps that can help you live a more balanced lifestyle.

 ATracker – time management with just a tap.

 Many cannot achieve work-life balance simply because they have trouble managing their time effectively.
 But with daily habits established, it can be difficult figuring out what to spend less time on and what to dedicate more time to.
 With ATracker you can set out your daily tasks and track how long you spend on each item.
 Using this tool, you can determine if you’re spending too much or too little time on certain tasks and adjust your schedule accordingly.

 The app makes it simple, with one tap to start and stop time tracking.
 With the tool, one can track anything, from daily routine work to housekeeping tasks to hobbies.

 In a 2017 report ranking 155 countries by happiness, Canada came in seventh place.
 And while that isn’t a bad place to rank, Canada did drop down a spot from sixth to seventh happiest country in the world between 2016 and 2017.